Hardware Sizing Guide

 As an in-memory analytics platform, the volume of data we anticipate bringing into the platform is one of the most important considerations for properly sizing the infrastructure of an Incorta environment.
 When we consider data volumes, we want to hone in on the expected volume of data in-memory in Incorta.
 Because the data in the Incorta platform is compressed, we can’t rely on the data volumes as reported from the source systems solely.
 Here are some rules for estimating the expected data volumes in Incorta:

 - Interrogate the source system.
 If you have the means, SQL scripts can be written against relational database source systems that will provide metadata about each table’s record count and size.
-Incorta has this script available for EBS database’s running on Oracle.
+Incorta has this script available for E-Business Suite (EBS) databases running on Oracle.

 How we plan to refresh our data in Incorta can have a significant impact on how we choose to provision the Incorta services in our environment.
 In previous versions of Incorta (e.g. version 3.x and prior), the Incorta dashboards would become unresponsive during data reloads causing a frustrating experience to end users when incremental refreshes were being applied.
 In 4.x and beyond, the Incorta loader service has been decoupled from the analytics service alleviating this issues.
 However, our refresh cadence and strategy still impacts our design decisions for our Incorta environment.
 Provisioning the Incorta loader service on separate hardware from the analytics service is a good idea for Incorta applications that execute frequent or voluminous updates.
 This separation avoids resource constraints on the analytics service imposed by the loader service during updates.
 This separation, however, may not be necessary for Incorta applications that deliver infrequent data refreshes or when overall data volumes are small.
 Lastly, it is worth noting that the Incorta loader service can execute resource intensive tasks during data refreshes, like rebuilding large joins between tables or recalculating formula columns, even if the incremental refresh data volumes are small.

 Spark is a very powerful component of the Incorta platform that unlocks a wide variety of advanced use cases for our customers.
-That said, it isn’t required for every use case.
-It is important to understand enough of how your Incorta application is going to be designed and implemented upfront to know if Spark is going to be required.
-Derived tables (aka. materialized views) that are defined by python scripting (aka.
-PySpark) as well as aspects of Incorta’s SQL interface for downstream 3rd party visual tools like Tableau and PowerBI all require Spark to be running and available.
+That said, it is not required for every use case.
+It is important to understand enough of how your Incorta application is going to be designed and implemented up front to know if Spark is going to be required.
+Derived tables (aka materialized views) that are defined by python scripting (aka PySpark) as well as aspects of Incorta’s SQL interface for downstream 3rd party visual tools like Tableau and PowerBI all require Spark to be running and available.
 Understanding if Spark is going to be used is an important part of designing the topology of your Incorta environment.
 If Spark is going to be used is one thing, but subsequently sizing Spark for your Incorta environment is a sizing exercise all its own.
 Check out the “Sizing Spark” section of this guide below to learn more.

 Some organizations see their analytical applications as mission critical and require 24/7 up time.
 For these customers we design and provision our Incorta environment with high availability in mind.
 Most commonly, this means provisioning more than one analytic service in an active-active fashion behind a load balancer.
 Some customers go further and want to also ensure fault tolerance for the loader service and metadata database.
 Understanding these up time requirements is as important as any of the other considerations discussed here when designing your Incorta topology.